 Scott and Susie Plakon had what Plakon calls a fairytale marriage … but after three decades and six children, the Plakons were dealt a crushing blow.
 Doctors diagnosed Susie with Alzheimer’s.
 She was only 53.

-“For several years I couldn’t even tell my kids they were going to lose their mom in 3-5 years, because Alzheimer’s is fatal 100 percent of the time,” Plakon said.
+“For several months I couldn’t even tell my kids that they were likely going to lose their mom in 3-5 years, because Alzheimer’s is fatal 100 percent of the time,” Plakon said.

-Plakon told Ivanhoe, “I found her lying on her side in a seizure state in a pool of blood coming from her head, and I didn’t know what it was.”
+Plakon told Ivanhoe, “I found her laying on her side in a seizure state with a pool of blood about this big coming from her head, and I didn’t know what it was.”

 “What can happen in the patients with Alzheimer’s disease is essentially a change in the structure of their brain,” Rosemary Lair, MD, MHSA, Med.
 Dir, Advent Health Maturing Minds Memory Disorder Clinic, said.

 Those brain and nerve cell changes can lead to seizures.
-Now, a study of 300,000 U.S. Veterans over the age of 55 showed seizures were associated with twice the risk for developing dementia between one and nine years later.
-Doctor Laird was not involved in the newest research, but says at the very least clinicians need to carefully treat seizures and prepare caregivers.
+Now, new research shows seizures are happening years before the first sign of dementia.
+A study of 300,000 U.S. Veterans over the age of 55 showed seizures were associated with twice the risk for developing dementia between one and nine years later.
+Doctor Laird was not involved in the newest research but says at the very least clinicians need to carefully treat seizures and prepare caregivers.

 “If the seizures are active enough and disruptive enough or put them at risk to get hurt, you have to kind of prioritize to that,” Dr. Laird said.